hugo53/hugo53.github.io/pages/iosmyth.md

 ## isEqual and Hash {#isEqual-and-Hash}
 The hash and isEqual: methods, both declared by the NSObject protocol, are closely related.
 The hash method must be implemented to return an integer that can be used as a table address in a hash table structure.
 If two objects are equal (as determined by the isEqual: method), they must have the same hash value.
 If your object could be included in collections such as NSSet objects, you need to define hash and verify the invariant that if two objects are equal, they return the same hash value.
 The default NSObject implementation of isEqual: simply checks for pointer equality.

+### Mutable Objects in Collections
+Storing mutable objects in collection objects can cause problems.
+Certain collections can become invalid or even corrupt if objects they contain mutate because, by mutating, these objects can affect the way they are placed in the collection.
+First, the properties of objects that are keys in hashing collections such as NSDictionary objects or NSSet objects will, if changed, corrupt the collection if the changed properties affect the results of the object's **hash** or **isEqual:** methods.
+(If the **hash** method of the objects in the collection does not depend on their internal state, corruption is less likely.)
+Second, if an object in an ordered collection such as a sorted array has its properties changed, this might affect how the object compares to other objects in the array, thus rendering the ordering invalid.

 > If two objects are equal, their hashes must be equal too.
 But the same hash does not need to be equal.
 The following example will explain this case.